A rundown on what a VPN is, and why you should always use a VPN when browsing the internet, traveling or not.

-You might think this doesn’t apply to you, but this can happen anywhere—again, your local library or coffee shop is just as likely of a target for malware and other forms of hacking, if not moreso.
+You might think this won’t happen to you, but this can happen anywhere—again, your local library or coffee shop is just as likely of a target for malware and other forms of hacking, if not more so.

 TL;DR VPNs da best

 - Lets you circumnavigate internet censorship in countries like China, Turkey, and Iran

 - Protects you from prying eyes by encrypting your data and making you anonymous

 - Protects your personal data, countering the possibility of identity theft

 - Saves you money by preventing websites from tracking your behavior and inflating prices accordingly